mhsnar/mhsnar.github.io/_pages/research.md

   <div class="project-row">
     <div class="project-description">
-      <h2>Safe and efficient Robot Interaction Planning in the presence of Unconcerned Human</h2>
+      <h2>Safe and Efficient Robot Interaction Planning in the Presence of Unconcerned Human</h2>
       <p>When developing action planning for robots that interact with
 humans, accurately predicting human actions is essential, as humans also predict the robot’s actions in HRI environments.
-By taking human predic- tions into account, robots can improve their ability to predict human actions (left figure).
+By taking human predictions into account, robots can improve their ability to predict human actions
+(left figure).
 Ignoring this aspect of human behavior can result in inaccurate predictions and reduced efficiency by causing the robot to deviate from its optimal path (right figure).</p>